 Below you can see the list of the configuration files available for editing in the PHP application servers:

-To get more information on which settings can be changed in the provided config folders, use the appropriate descriptions:
+Clik on the links to get more information on which settings can be changed in the appropriate folders.

 The main PHP server configurations are performed in the php.ini file which is located in the etc folder.

 For example, here you can set the required:

 For the Apache application server the main configuration file is the httpd.conf located in the conf folder.
 For example, by using it, you can perform the following actions:

 - perform necessary security configurations

 - configure name-based virtual host